wombleton/gitlaw-nz/acts/V/Veterinarians Act 2005.md

     (4) Subsection (2)(b)(iii) does not apply in relation to the publication of the effect of an order under [section 54(2)][79].

-    (5) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who, without lawful excuse, breaches any order made by the Council under subsection (2).
+    (5) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, without lawful excuse, breaches any order made by the Council under subsection (2).

     Compare: 1994 No 107 s 34

+    Section 49(5): amended, on 1 July 2013, by section 413 of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 50 Grounds for discipline of specified person